 If I were to revise the list, I would remove these cheats, even if that meant keeping something like the brilliant The Honourable Woman out of my top ten.

 There are six le Carré adaptations on the list, and they all belong.
 The Spy Who Came in from the Cold (#3) is of course brilliant; I also greatly admired The Looking Glass War (#33), a more obscure but nearly as effective counterpoint.
 You could also easily make arguments for the overlooked The Tailor of Panama and The Constant Gardener, as well as A Most Wanted Man, which was released too late to make the list.

-Much as I disagreed with some of the list’s sillier selections, I can see why they were included.
-Spy films do have their own language, and when you watch enough of them in a row, you’ll find yourself craving dialects other than murky, cynical, twisty, ingenious, or super-serious.
+Much as I disagree with some of the list’s sillier selections, I can see why they were included.
+Spy films have their own language, and when you watch enough of them in a row, you’ll end up craving dialects other than murky, cynical, twisty, ingenious, or super-serious.
 Those happen to be my favorite spy film flavors, but often a shot of patriotic, quirky, cheesy, or slapstick goes a long way to keep your diet interesting.
 The list’s makers clearly sensed this as they were fleshing out their selections.

 When all is said and done, I find it impossible to argue with the list’s #1 pick, The Third Man.

 Which five films would I jettison from the list?

 I could probably get rid of more, but if I were forced to limit myself to five (not including the aforementioned Bond flicks and cheats), they would be: